KatieBSC/diner-osm/README.md

 ```

 ### Prepare Data
-This subcommand prepares an areas GeoDataFrame and a places GeoDataFrame for the
-specified region and version(s).
+This subcommand prepares a GeoJSON file for the specified region and version(s).

 For more details on the areas and places configurations, see
 [Configuration](#configuration).

 #### Run latest
-The command below will produce two files: `place_latest.geojson` and `join_latest.geojson`.
+The command below will produce one file: `latest.geojson`.
-By default, these files will be saved to the `data/` directory.
+By default, this file will be saved to the `data/` directory.

 ```bash
 uv run diner-osm prepare-data --region darmstadt
 ```

 #### Run latest and save to specific output directory
-The command below will produce two files: `place_latest.geojson` and
+The command below will produce one file: `latest.geojson`.
-`join_latest.geojson`.
-These files will be saved to the `data/darmstadt/` directory.
+This file will be saved to the `data/darmstadt/` directory.

 ```bash
 uv run diner-osm prepare-data --region darmstadt --output-dir data/darmstadt